-1. So I've been working on some goals for me, as opposed to a homeschooling plan for my kids or an agenda of what I'd like to tackle to make my days more organized.
-I wrote a post about it yesterday, but I don't think they are really well thought out yet.
+1. So I've been working on some goals for me, as opposed to a homeschooling plan for my kids or an agenda of what I'd like to tackle to make my days more organized, but I don't think they are really well thought out yet.
 Why is it so difficult to prioritize, or really even come up with a list, of what I'd like to do for myself?
 Hmm.

 2. Now that I think about it, I would love to add Get Back Into Exercising to that list, but it's not going to happen any time soon.
 I used to be One of Those People Who Goes to the Gym but the gym here does not offer child care (and there's no friendly YMCA down the street :-) and hubby is gone 12 hours a day.
 I suppose in theory I could exercise at home in the mornings (given that I'm usually up waaaaay early) but we have no equipment, I couldn't turn a DVD on because the kids would wake up no matter how low I had the volume, and I am not an Exercise at Home Person anyway.
 I'll see if I can come up with any other excuses; stay tuned.